yintrigue/portfolio-ds/snaky/README.md

 Tech Stack: PyGame, Python

 ## Description
-Snaky a simplified implementation of the classic Snake game.
+Snaky a simplified implementation of the classic Snake game using PyGame.
 The goal is not to develop a fully playable game, but rather a basic implementation for training in neural network.
+Key features include:
+- Option to save history to CSV
+- Option to reply by taking commands from CSV
+- Customizable sprites & full OOP for ease of future extension

+Repository structure:
 - `demo.ipynb` is a demo on how to run the game.
 - `./src` stores all source codes.
-- `./assets` stores the sprites and font used for the game.
+- `./assets` stores all sprites and font used for the game.

 ## Screenshots
 ![](./_img/screenshot_01.png)